AviatrixSystems/Docs/HowTos/tf_aviatrix_howto.rst

 For customers who previously set up the Aviatrix Terraform provider prior to the official release on Hashicorp, the transition procedure is relatively simple.

 1. Remove the ``.terraformrc`` created to previously link Terraform to the filepath of the local provider to build/ comment out the "aviatrix" providers block within the file
-  a.
-For Linux/ Unix, it should be the ``~/.terraformrc``
+  * For Linux/ Unix, it should be the ``~/.terraformrc``
-  b.
-For Windows, the file should be at ``%APPDATA%\terraform.rc``
+  * For Windows, the file should be at ``%APPDATA%\terraform.rc``
 2. In your Terraform environment where the **provider** block is written, specify the version provider you would like to use (see below for example)
-  a.
-Please note that the ``version`` refers to the Aviatrix Terraform release number.
+  * Please note that the ``version`` refers to the Aviatrix Terraform release number.
 Refer to our `provider release notes <https://github.com/terraform-providers/terraform-provider-aviatrix/releases>`_

-    * Please also note that previously, customers were to match and build the branch of the provider corresponding to the Controller version.
-Now, customers should use whichever latest ``version`` is compatible with their Controller
+Please also note that previously, customers were to match and build the branch of the provider corresponding to the Controller version.
+Now, customers should use whichever latest ``version`` is compatible with their Controller.

 * **EXCEPTION: For customers on Controller 4.7.x, please note there are multiple releases to support various configurations:**
   - Controller 4.7.x , Terraform v0.11: Use **Release 1.15**
   - Controller 4.7.x , Terraform v0.12: Use **Release 1.16**
 * **NOTE: For Release 2.0, there is major code restructuring and changes.
 Please follow Recommendations below before switching to Release 2.0+ if coming from releases prior/ Controller <4.7**
   - Controller 4.7.x , Terraform v0.12: Use **Release 2.2**

 ::